zbalkan/zbalkan.github.io/_posts/2025-06-24-technitium.md

 There are several well-established ways to enforce DNS-layer policy.
 One of the most widely supported mechanisms is RPZ (Response Policy Zones), available in BIND, Unbound, and PowerDNS.
 RPZ allows administrators to define custom DNS zones that override normal resolution behavior.
 These zones can block, redirect, or modify DNS responses based on known malicious or unwanted domains.
 It integrates well with curated feeds and scales to large deployments.
 RPZ is flexible and proven—but managing it requires zone file handling, feed syncing, and in some cases, custom response logic.

-Technitium DNS takes a simpler but effective approach.
+[Technitium DNS](https://technitium.com/dns/) takes a simpler but effective approach.
 It does not implement RPZ, but it provides a native filtering mechanism built around curated and custom blocklists.
 Domain filtering is enforced without the complexity of managing policy zones, and can be configured through the web interface or JSON configuration files.
 While less flexible than RPZ in terms of response customization, Technitium’s method is fast to deploy and operationally lightweight.

+{% include gallery id="gallery" caption="DNS Blocklisting" %}

 What tipped the balance for me in this case was Technitium’s **logging**.
 Well, technically, I built it since I loved the product.
 Logs were stored locally and they were easily queried on the UI but for a corporate environment, at least syslog forwarding was a must.
 So, I developed the [Log Exporter App](https://github.com/TechnitiumSoftware/DnsServer/pull/1056), and [Shreyas Zare](https://github.com/ShreyasZare) completed it with his attention to detail, focus on conventions and great professionalism.
 After this *not-so-humble* brag, I can say that Technitium DNS now can log DNS events to syslog collectors, and HTTP targets like Elasticsearch if provided the payload.
 But I built the JSON file logging specifically for Wazuh because reading logs in JSON Lines format is such an easy solution.
 Yes, it is not aligning with any schema like ECS or OCSF but it is very flexible.
 With this capability, the resolver not only blocks domains, it also produces structured telemetry about each query: what was requested, who requested it, and what happened.
 That data can be consumed by Wazuh directly—without external syslog daemons, log shippers, or custom parsing.
 This makes the combination practical for setups that prioritize visibility and local control.